OIRL/PyDHM/index.md

 All these formalisms allow computing the wavefield in an output plane on a given input plane in different propagation distances.

 ### PyDHM.Implementations
 This package focuses on useful algorithms for recovering the complex object field of holograms recorded under the digital holography microscopy technique.

+The functions that contain this package are `DHM` ,and `RawBlindShifting`.

 ### Funding
 This project has received funding from the University of Memphis and EAFIT university.